lucidworks/lucidworks-view/README.md

 ## Requirements

-If you downloaded a platform-specific package, all dependencies are included.
+If you downloaded a [platform-specific package](https://github.com/lucidworks/lucidworks-view/releases), all dependencies are included.

-You can download a platform-specific package here https://github.com/lucidworks/lucidworks-view/releases

 If you start by cloning the repository, you'll need the following software: